thehxdev/cgc/README.md

 I wrote it in probably 1 or 1.5 hours so it's not a big deal and not ment to be used in other projects.
-It's only a hubby side project to practice how to implement a simple GC in C programming language with my own understanding of memory and data structures.
+It's only a hubby side project to practice how to implement a simple GC in C programming language with my own understanding of memory and data structures without reading any paper or documentation about automatic memory management or garbage collectors.

 ## How it works